All About Section 354 of IPC

 A male who attacks or uses unlawful force against a woman with the purpose of disrobing is punished under the clause for compelling her to be naked.
 The accused must have had the intention or knowledge that such an act would offend her modesty.
 Such an act is punished by imprisonment for three to seven years and a fine.

-The sentence for such an offense is one to three years in jail.
+The sentence for such an offence is one to three years in jail.
 However, a second violation might result in a jail sentence of three to seven years.

 It is illegal to follow a lady physically, over the internet, or by any other method of electronic contact, notwithstanding apparent indications of indifference from such women.
-Stalking is commonly referred to as “eve teasing,” and it is punishable by up to three years in jail for the first offense.
-However, further offenses may result in up to 5 years in jail.
+Stalking is commonly referred to as “eve teasing,” and it is punishable by up to three years in jail for the first offence.
+However, further offences may result in up to 5 years in jail.

 What is modesty under Section 354 of IPC?